DesignInTheBlack/Elevate/README.md

 <br>

-Elevate CSS redefines utility-first frameworks by addressing fundamental shortcomings in traditional approaches while introducing a rigorous, token-driven, compile-time-validated methodology.
+The goal of Elevate CSS is to revolutionize the world of utility-first frameworks by addressing fundamental shortcomings in traditional approaches while introducing a rigorous, token-driven, compile-time-validated methodology.
 Unlike other frameworks, Elevate is purpose-built to maintain strict design system adherence, enforce correctness, and enable long-term scalability.

 <details>
 <summary>Click Here To Read More</summary>